-AND WHEREAS both the Councils of the Municipality of Crowsnest Pass and the Municipal District of Pincher Creek No. 9 agree that it is to their mutual benefit to establish joint planning policies and this negotiation and agreement reflects a continuing cooperative approach between the two municipalities and the desire to see well-planned, orderly, and managed growth.
+AND WHEREAS both the Councils of the Municipal District of Ranchland No. 66 and the Municipality of Crowsnest Pass agree that it is to their mutual benefit to establish joint planning policies and this negotiation and agreement reflects a continuing cooperative approach between the two municipalities and the desire to see well-planned, orderly, and managed growth.